Responsible Serving® of Alcohol

-The state of North Dakota does not mandate server certification, although some cities do require it, including Fargo and Grand Forks.
+In North Dakota, you can take our online training to obtain your state specific Responsible Serving of Alcohol certification.
+The state of North Dakota does not mandate server certification, although some cities do require it.
 You will have to check with the city where you work to see if our course will meet their requirements.

-Our course does not meet the server training requirements in Dickinson.
+Our course does not meet the server training requirements in Fargo.

 Our course does not meet the server training requirements in Williston.

 Related Courses for ND:

 The minimum age to sell and serve alcohol in North Dakota is 18 with supervision

 The Office of the Attorney General in BismarckThe agency that handles North Dakota liquor licensing and/or bartender licensing rules and regulations in North Dakota is The Office of the Attorney General in Bismarck.
 The contact information for The Office of the Attorney General in Bismarck is listed below.
 You can contact them to verify that online server certification (bartender license) can be obtained in North Dakota.
 We have also listed that information where applicable.

 The Office of the Attorney General in Bismarck

 Bartending License regulations for sellers and servers in North Dakota